My experience in Amsterdam has been amazing, educational, frustrating, active, disappointing, eye-opening, cultural, beautiful and real.

 While it has serious disadvantages for me personally as a passer-through, I can see how this can be a smart choice: you have a select number of friends who you hold very dearly and who you meet frequently and have very deep relationships with.
 I personally don’t relate to a way of life that excludes being open to making new friends so easily, but it’s not my place to judge others.

-While I can complain about this, and whine about the Dutch being “closed off”, I don’t travel to new countries to investigate reasons to complain about why they aren’t like other ones.
-I prefer to try to see the positive in everything, and I can indeed see that in the Dutch.
+While I can complain about this, and whine about the Dutch being “closed off”, I don’t tend to travel to new countries to investigate reasons to complain about why they aren’t like other ones (well, almost never…) I prefer to try to see the positive in everything, and I can indeed see that in the Dutch.

 Despite difficulty in making friends with them, I’d actually argue that they Dutch are more social than most of us.
 And this is encouraged from an early age.